Character support

 Using text, unicode or auto encoding

-When sending messages, you can decide on the encoding used.
+When sending messages, you can choose the encoding used.

 Text